Titan Submarine

-Titan Submarine is a proposed NASA submarine probe that will visit Saturn’s largest moon Titan, and will plausibly explore either Kraken Mare or Ligeia Mare, two of Titan’s largest lakes.
-The concept was proposed by Steven Oleson, Ralph Lorenz, and Micheal Paul, technical experts at NASA’s Glenn Research Center in Ohio.
+Titan Submarine is a proposed unmanned NASA submarine probe that will visit Saturn's largest moon Titan, and will explore either Kraken Mare or Ligeia Mare, two of Titan's lakes.
+The concept was proposed by Steven Oleson, Ralph Lorenz, and Micheal Paul, technical experts at the Glenn Research Center in Ohio.

 History

-In early 2005, studies conducted by the Cassini-Huygens probe revealed organic compounds in Titan's atmosphere, raising the possibility of life on Titan.
-Huygens's descent on Titan in 2005 provided significant data about Titan's atmosphere.
-During its 2-hour descent, Huygens supplied scientists with information suggesting a functioning climate system, water cycle, and the presence of organic matter and molecules.
+In early 2005, studies conducted by the Cassini-Huygens probe revealed organic compounds in the atmosphere of Titan.
+Additionally, during its 2-hour descent, Huygens provided data about Titan's atmosphere, with information suggesting a functioning climate system, water cycle, and the presence of organic matter and molecules.

 On July 22, 2006, the Cassini-Huygens probe conducted a flyby of Titan, passing at a distance of 148,000 km.
-The flyby revealed methane lakes on Titan's surface, providing evidence of the existence of liquid water, a hypothesis first suggested in 1995 following a Hubble Space Telescope observation of Titan.
+The flyby revealed methane lakes on the surface of Titan, providing evidence of the existence of liquid water, a hypothesis first suggested by a Hubble Space Telescope observation of Titan in 1995.

-As a result of these discoveries, NASA’s Institute for Advanced Concepts proposed the Titan Mare Explorer.
-However, the proposal was superseded in a 2012 vote by the InSight lander, which was tasked with studying Mars' core.
-However, both the Titan Mare Explorer and the Titan Submarine projects remain active under the auspices of NIAC.
+Following these discoveries, the Institute for Advanced Concepts proposed the Titan Mare Explorer and the Titan Submarine.
+However, the proposals were superseded in a 2012 vote by the InSight lander, which was tasked with studying the core of Mars.
+However, both projects remain active under the auspices of NIAC.

-The Titan Submarine initiated Phase I in 2014 and transitioned to Phase II, dubbed Titan Turtle, in November 2020.
-The Titan Submarine is still under development by NASA's Institute for Advanced Concepts.
+The Titan Submarine initiated Phase I in 2014 and transitioned to Phase II, dubbed "Titan Turtle", in November 2020.
+The Titan Submarine is still under development by NIAC.

 Overview

-The submarine will be carried into space aboard an Atlas V rocket, accompanied by an unmanned Boeing X-37, which is designed to withstand the atmospheric conditions of Titan.
+The submarine will be launched aboard an Atlas V rocket, accompanied by a Boeing X-37, which is designed to withstand the climate of Titan.

 The Titan Submarine will be equipped with radioisotope rockets, a type of thermal rocket that uses decaying radioactive elements, to propel the submarine for longer durations on Titan while conserving power on the probe.
-Radioisotope rockets utilize isotopes such as polonium-210 or plutonium-238, both of which have a half-life of approximately 80 years.
-It will also be equipped with a sampler to collect samples of lakebed minerals and liquid methane and ethane hydrocarbons from Titan's water.
+Radioisotope rockets utilize isotopes such as polonium-210 or plutonium-238, each of which have a half-life of approximately 138 days or 80 years respectively (plutonium-238 provides a stable output over a much longer span whereas polonium-210 provides 250 times more thermal energy but for a far shorter lifespan).
+It will also be equipped with a sampler to collect samples of lakebed minerals and liquid methane and ethane hydrocarbons from the water on Titan.
 Additionally, a camera will be attached to the front of the vessel.